Naseband/APC40Interface/README.md

 It merely keeps track of the APC40's state and generates a midi buffer for you to send to the device, aswell as convert raw midi input you receive from your midi library to APC40 relevant messages.
 Output messages are generated only if the state of a control changed from the previous state.

-All devices buttons, LEDs, knobs, etc. are uniquely identified by a control identifier.
+All device buttons, LEDs, knobs, etc. are uniquely identified by a control identifier.

 In addition, some controls are grouped together and have an extra id or coordinate.
 These ids/coordnates are packed into the eAPC40Control value (meaning they are offset from the base value).